seths10/personal-component-library/README.md

 ## Getting Started :rocket:

-To get started with my design system, simply clone this repository to your local machine and open the `index.html` file in your web browser.
+To get started using my design system, simply clone this repository to your local machine and open the `index.html` file in your web browser.
 This file serves as the entry point to the design system and provides an overview of all the available components and guidelines.

 ## Design Principles :bulb: